GaganSingh111/ECG_HeartBeat_Categorization/README.md

 # ECG Heartbeat Categorization Using Deep Learning Models

-## Project Overview
+## Overview
-This is a student project aimed at classifying ECG signals to detect heart conditions.
-The project uses deep learning models like LSTM, CNN, and GRU to categorize heartbeats into five types using the MIT-BIH Arrhythmia Dataset.
-The goal is to create an efficient and accurate system for diagnosing arrhythmias.
+This project focuses on classifying ECG signals to help detect heart conditions.
+It uses deep learning models like LSTM, CNN, and GRU to categorize heartbeats into five types based on the MIT-BIH Arrhythmia Dataset.
+The aim is to build an accurate system for detecting arrhythmias automatically.

 ## Dataset
-We used the **MIT-BIH Arrhythmia Dataset**, a widely used dataset for ECG classification.
+The project uses the **MIT-BIH Arrhythmia Dataset**, which is widely used for ECG signal classification.
 The dataset includes:
 - **Total Samples**: 109,446
 - **Categories**:
   - Normal (N)